Pole Position: Release

-Advertising

-The game is an early example of product placement within a video game, with billboards around the track advertising actual companies.
+Pole Position was released in two configurations: a standard upright cabinet and an environmental/cockpit cabinet.
+Both versions include a steering wheel and a gear shifter for low and high gears, but the environmental/cockpit cabinet featured both an accelerator and a brake pedal, while the standard upright one only featured an accelerator pedal.
+The environmental/cockpit cabinet was chosen due to the popularity of such machines at the time.

-The game was also featured in a TV commercial shown only on MTV.
-It was part of a series of TV spots that Atari created in the 1980s exclusively for MTV.
+In 1983, Atari commissioned a TV commercial for the Atari 2600 and 5200 versions of the game that was shown exclusively on MTV; it was one of a series of spots for the company's games that were specifically created for the network around the same time.

 Reception

+Sales

-In Japan, Game Machine magazine listed Pole Position as the highest-grossing arcade game of 1982.
-Game Machine later listed it in their June 1, 1983 issue as the second top-grossing upright arcade unit of the month, before it returned to being the top-grossing game of the month in October 1983.
-Internationally, Pole Position was the most popular arcade game of 1983.
+In Japan, Game Machine magazine listed Pole Position as the highest-grossing arcade game of 1982, and later listed it as the second top-grossing upright arcade unit of May 1983, before it returned to being the top-grossing game of October 1983.
+Internationally, Pole Position was the most popular game of 1983.
 In Europe, it was a top-grossing arcade game in 1983.